 Do I need to be an experienced angler before planning a fishing trip?

 The simple answer is, as long as you are used to being on a boat, then no experience is needed.
 At most of our destinations, we have fishing guides who are there to help in all manner of situations.
 From boat handling, reading the charts, making sure you have the correct rigs and tackle set up.
 More importantly, advising on safety at sea.

 We strongly suggest, if this is your first-ever visit Norway and fishing in this manner, then you should consider joining one of our Hosted Sea Fishing Trips.
 The benefits of the hosted trips are that one of our English hosts will travel from the UK with the group making sure you get full assistance through the airport and more importantly they will be with you every day making sure that your holiday is the best it can be.
-In contrast, you benefit from the years of experience you host has got and hopefully catch more fish!
+In contrast, you benefit from the years of experience your host has got and hopefully catch more fish!